 The Fraternity, Theta Foundation, and Fraternity Housing Corporation offices will be closed Friday, May 27, and Monday, May 30, in recognition of the (U.S.) Memorial Day holiday.

 Kappa Alpha Theta Foundation is committed to upholding and strengthening the Theta ideals of academic excellence, widest influence for good, and love.
 Our scholarship and grant funds reflect this commitment and our efforts to support the Fraternity and Theta members in their endeavors.

 Theta Foundation currently has over 250 funds established by individuals and college and alumnae chapters.
 Non-endowed funds support immediate needs, while endowment funds are held in perpetuity.

-Each founding contributor is responsible for all fundraising activities necessary to establish a fund (with approval from Theta Foundation’s executive director), while Theta Foundation assumes all administrative burdens associated with accepting and acknowledging tax-deductible gifts.
+Each founding contributor is responsible for all fundraising activities necessary to establish a fund (with approval from Theta Foundation’s executive director), while Theta Foundation assumes all administrative responsibilities associated with accepting and acknowledging tax-deductible gifts.

 Grant funds support a variety of Theta programs.
 Unlike scholarship funds, however, grant funds do not support individuals’ degree-granting programs.
-Depending on the wishes of the founding contributor, a grant fund can support the Fraternity’s educational programs, or individual collegian and alumnae Thetas and college and alumnae chapters for non-degree educational, leadership training and service-learning opportunities.
+Depending on the wishes of the founding contributor, a grant fund can support the Fraternity’s educational programs, or individual college and alumnae Thetas and college and alumnae chapters for non-degree educational, leadership training and service-learning opportunities.
 Donors can establish a non-endowed grant fund or a Named Grant Endowment Fund (NGEF) to be held in perpetuity.